Khanhlinhdang/AutoTradingKit-Pro/README.md

 # ATK - Auto Trading Kit

-This is a free software designed for traders.
-If you become wealthy thanks to it, that is our happiness.
+This is a free software designed for traders and developers.

 ## Description